xlladdins/xll_math/xml.md

 Names can't start with digits and sometimes contain a period (`.`).

 Note that the characters `<`, `>`, and `&` have
 special meaning.
 We call characters other than these _nice_.
+(This is non-standard terminology.)
-The entities `&lt;`, `&gt;`, and `&amp;` can be used to include special charaters in a string.
+The entities `&lt;`, `&gt;`, and `&amp;` can be used to include special charaters in content.

-Comments cannot be nested and the string must not start or end with the minus character `-`.
+Comments cannot be nested and the string must not start or end with the minus (`-`) character.

 Strings are messier than what is specified above.

 In a _valid_ XML document the name of each start-tag must be the same as the name of the correponding end-tag.

+Documents define a _tree_.
-A document is a _tree_.
+The document element is called the _root_.
+Edges connect elements to every element in its `content`.
+These are _children_ of the element.
-The top level element is called the _root_ where the elements are the _nodes_ and _edges_ connect each element to its content.
-The order of elements in the content provide a _tree ordering_.
+The order of elements in the text of the document provide a _tree ordering_.
 This is called _document order_.

-The _children_ of an element are the elements its content.
 An element is the _parent_ of each of its children.
-The children of a node are _siblings_.

-Children are _immediate _decendents_ of their parent.
-A parent is the _immediate ancestor_ of its children.
-The _decendents_ of an element are defined by the property that their immediate ancestor is also a decendent of the element.
-The _ancestors_ of an element are defined by the property that their immediate decendents are also ancestors of the element.
+The children of an element are _siblings_.

+The transitive closure of children are _decendents_.The transitive closure of parents are _ancestors_.

 ## XPath